Subsystem Thermalization Hypothesis in Quantum Spin Chains with Conserved Charges: Thermalization of Quantum Systems with Conserved Charges

 There is no unique definition of a typical state.
 In this work, we adopt the following definition used in \cite{caceres2024generic}: its entanglement entropy of a single site with the rest of the spin chain, denoted by $S[\rho_1]$, is about the maximal value given by the time evolution of an initial product state.
 This will exclude some transient states, which may not be typical regarding entanglement spreading.
 We give an example for this construction by considering a ten-site nonintegrable XXZ spin chain with a $U(1)$ conserved charge $Q_1$.
 We then use ED to evolve a randomly generated product state with zero $S[\rho_1]$ but fixed $\langle Q_1\rangle$.
 In Fig. \ref{entropy_1DXXZ}, we show the evolving pattern of the averaged $S[\rho_1]$ over $500$ initial states.
-The result shows that the (averaged) $S[\rho_1]$ values saturate to a maximal after $T \simeq 25$.
-However, these maximal values may differ from those given by the corresponding GGE states.
-In this work, the typical states we collect for the demographic of subsystem thermalization hypothesis are obtained by evolving the randomly generated product states with time duration $T=1000$.
+The result shows that the (averaged) $S[\rho_1]$ values saturate to a maximum after $T \simeq 25$.
+However, these saturation values may differ from those given by the corresponding GGE states. {Besides, the dependence on $\langle Q_1 \rangle$ of these saturation values implies that the typical states can be classified by $\langle Q_1 \rangle$.
+Each class corresponds to the almost $\{ Q_1 \}$-superselection sector discussed earlier.} In this work, the typical states we collect for the demographics of the subsystem thermalization hypothesis are obtained by evolving randomly generated product states over a time duration of $T=1000$.
 This should be long enough to ensure the typicality.
 Based on this, we will prepare the typical states by choosing $T=1000$.